wondrousWebWorks/burgersaurus-rex/testing.md

 - Verify that clicking on a theme sets the colours across the site to the selected theme's colours :heavy_check_mark:
 - Verify that clicking on the *dark mode* option triggers the dark background on all pages and adjust font colour where necessary to make it legible :heavy_check_mark:
 - Confirm that the selected theme and dark mode selections persists across different app pages :heavy_check_mark:

+### Footer

+As no actual social media accounts exist for this fictional company, links were added to the home pages for each social media service.

+- Verify that background colour gradient displays correctly :heavy_check_mark:
+- Confirm that copyright information displays correctly :heavy_check_mark:
+- Verify that **Opening Times** display correctly :heavy_check_mark:
+- Verify that navigation links redirect the user to the expected destination :heavy_check_mark:
+- Confirm that the social media icons redirect the user to the relevant social media site upon clicking it :heavy_check_mark:
+- Confirm that the order of footer components change when viewed on mobile devices in portrait mode :heavy_check_mark:

 ## Behaviour of Site Components